Downbelow Station: Plot

 Mallory also drops off a Union prisoner of war, Josh Talley, whom she had rescued from a brutal interrogation by panicked security forces at Russell's.
 However, on the voyage to Pell, her sexual exploitation of him had been only marginally less abusive.
 Faced with indefinite confinement on Pell, Talley requests Adjustment, the wiping of much of his memory, in return for his freedom.
 When questioned by Damon Konstantin, he requests Adjustment to escape the indefinite imprisonment, so Konstantin reluctantly gives his permission.
 Upon later review of his file, Damon learns that Talley had already undergone the treatment once before at Russell's.
 Still feeling guilty for agreeing, he and his wife Elene Quen befriend the post-Adjustment Talley, an act of kindness that will have monumental, unforeseen consequences.

 Jon Lukas, Angelo Konstantin's brother-in-law and only rival for power, is worried about the course of the war.
 The Fleet has received little or no support from an indifferent Earth and is gradually losing a war of attrition.
 He secretly contacts Union, offering to hand Pell over.
 Union responds by smuggling in a secret agent named Jessad.

-Meanwhile, the last ten surviving Company Fleet ships under the command of Conrad Mazian gather for the most critical operation of the war.
-All of Mazian's recent strategic maneuvers and raids have been leading up to this point.
-If they can take out Viking Station in one coordinated strike before their enemy's growing numerical superiority can overwhelm them, there would be a wide, barren region between Earth and Union space, one which would make further conflict vastly more costly for Union.
+The ten remaining Company Fleet vessels under Conrad Mazian are assembling for a major engagement.
+This operation follows a series of calculated strategic maneuvers.
+A successful strike on Viking Station could neutralize the enemy's numerical advantage, establishing a buffer zone between Earth and Union space that would increase the logistical difficulty of continued conflict.

 Seb Azov, the Union military commander, has no choice but to gather his forces at Viking to await Mazian's anticipated attack.
 However, he has an ace up his sleeve.
 He has pressured Ayres into recording a message ordering Mazian to break off while peace is being negotiated.
 When Mazian strikes, Ayres' broadcast order does indeed force him to abort and the Fleet retreats to Pell in confusion.

 Mazian meets with his captains and gives them the choice of accepting a peace treaty that essentially concedes victory to Union as per Ayres' broadcast or rebelling against Earth and continuing to fight that is his preference.
 They all remain loyal to their leader.
 One of Mazian's first acts is to place Pell under martial law.